caballerof/codeFights/README.md

 Problems from codefights web page

 -------------------------------------------------------------------------------------------------------------------------------------
-firstDuplicate:

-Given an array a that contains only numbers in the range from 1 to a.length, find the first duplicate number for which the second occurrence has the minimal index.
-In other words, if there are more than 1 duplicated numbers, return the number for which the second occurrence has a smaller index than the second occurrence of the other number does.
-If there are no such elements, return -1.
+centuryFromYear.js

+Given a year, return the century it is in.
+The first century spans from the year 1 up to and including the year 100, the second - from the year 101 up to and including the year 200, etc.

+Example

+For year = 1905, the output should be centuryFromYear(year) = 20;
+For year = 1700, the output should be centuryFromYear(year) = 17.

 -------------------------------------------------------------------------------------------------------------------------------------